Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 PUT: Replaces the entire resource (guarantees idempotency)PATCH: Modifies only part of the resource

-In most real-world projects, teams either use only PATCH or use only PUT.
+In most real-world projects, teams either use only PATCH or only PUT.

-- PATCH-only approach: Most modifications are partial updates, and full replacements are rarely needed
+- PATCH only: Most modifications are partial updates, and full replacements are rarely needed.

-- PUT-only approach: The team convention is standardized on PUT, or the frontend always sends the complete data
+- PUT only: The team convention standardizes on PUT, or the frontend always sends the complete payload.

-For assignments, stick with one approach and explain your reasoning in the README.
-Mixing both approaches without a clear rationale can actually hurt your evaluation.
+Stick with one approach and explain your reasoning in the README.
+Mixing both without a clear rule actually hurts the evaluation.

 - Plural nouns: